saltman80/mindmapx/README.md

    ```bash
    npm run build
    ```
+   This command also compiles the TypeScript Netlify functions into `dist/netlify/functions`.
+You can compile just the functions by running `npm run build:functions` if you need to verify the output locally.

 Pushing changes to the `main` branch triggers a Netlify production build that deploys the `dist` directory and the functions in `dist/netlify/functions`.